Blog: Top 5 environmental innovations to watch in 2019

 But what’s next in the world of sustainable technology?
-We’ve chosen five of the top environmental innovations to look out for in 2019.
+We’ve chosen five of the top environmental innovation examples to look out for in 2019.

 The meat industry is one of the worst offenders in the story of climate change.
 A study by Poore and Nemecek earlier this year revealed that the meat and dairy industry accounts for 60% of the total greenhouse gas emissions produced by agriculture.
 Keeping, feeding and transporting animals requires lots of energy and takes up large areas of land – destroying habitats in the process.